 Sustainability Committee.
-In proposals for the re-election of directors, the Appointments, Remunerations and Sustainability Committee will assess the quality of
+In proposals for the re-election of directors, the Appointments, Remunerations and Sustainability Committee will assess the quality of work and dedication to the post during the term of office.

 This report by the Appointments, Remunerations and Sustainability Committee on the Company's requirements will be published when the General Shareholders Meeting is called to vote on the ratification, appointment or re-election of each director, either as an independent document or as part of the proposal or report concerning the corresponding candidate.